uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Presto fare**: $3.00 (although the card has a startup cost)- tap this reloadable card at every vehicle transfer, see [below](#the-presto-card) for more details
 - **Day pass**: $12.50 - unlimited travel for one day, make 4 trips to break even with the cash fare
 - **Weekly pass**: $43.75 - unlimited travel for a week, make 14 trips to break even with the cash fare
-- **Post-secondary student monthly pass**: $116.75 - unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), make 36 trips to break even with the cash fare or 39 trips to break even with the Presto fare
+- **Post-secondary student Metropass**: $116.75 - unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), make 36 trips to break even with the cash fare or 39 trips to break even with the Presto fare
-- **Adult monthly pass**: $146.25 (although you can reduce this to $134.00 for buying a year's worth with the [Monthly Discount Plan](https://www.ttc.ca/Fares_and_passes/Passes/Metropass/Metropass_MDP/index.jsp)) - unlimited travel for a month, make 45 trips to break even with the cash fare or 49 trips to break even with the Presto fare
+- **Adult monthly Metropass**: $146.25 (although you can reduce this to $134.00 for buying a year's worth with the [Monthly Discount Plan](https://www.ttc.ca/Fares_and_passes/Passes/Metropass/Metropass_MDP/index.jsp)) - unlimited travel for a month, make 45 trips to break even with the cash fare or 49 trips to break even with the Presto fare

+Note that as long as you get the [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), there is no benefit to choosing the Adult Metropass over the Post-secondary Metropass.
+TTC passes are only valid on TTC veh

 Paying a cash fare